 Mr. Cantor graduated from the New York University School of Law in 1995 and from the University of Michigan in 1992, with High Distinction and with a major in English.
 Prior to joining Constantine Cannon, Mr. Cantor was associated with the firm of Whitman Breed Abbott & Morgan LLP.

-Mr. Cantor is a member of the Antitrust Section of the American Bar Association and the Antitrust Section of the New York State Bar Association.
-He is admitted to practice before New York State courts, the United States District Courts for the Eastern and Southern Districts of New York and the United States Court of Appeals for the Second, Fifth and Ninth Circuits.
-He is also a member of the U.S. Supreme Court bar.
+Mr. Cantor has been a member of the Antitrust Section of the American Bar Association and the Antitrust Section of the New York State Bar Association.
+He is admitted to practice before New York State courts, the United States District Courts for the Eastern and Southern Districts of New York, the United States Court of Appeals for the Second, Fifth and Ninth Circuits, and the United States Supreme Court.

-Mr. Cantor has also spoken and written numerous times about antitrust and litigation topics, including the application and relevance of the antitrust laws to businesses involved in health services, internet, video programming, video distribution and telephony.
+Mr. Cantor has also spoken and written numerous times about antitrust and litigation topics, including the application and relevance of the antitrust laws to businesses involved in health services, Internet, video-programming, video-distribution and telephony.
+For a complete review of his publications, please visit http://constantinecannon.com/attorneys/matthew-l-cantor/.

 - Antitrust Litigation & Counseling